 It totally depends what workshop you go for.
 Singing in Harmony is open to all ages, others are in age groups.
 (PS: Some old people are really cool!!)

-Your instrument, headphones, a mobile or recording device (if you’re keen on the Beat Making workshops), a bottle of water, and maybe a notebook and a pencil.
+Your instrument (+ cables, strings, sticks, stands), headphones, a mobile or recording device (for some workshops), a bottle of water, earplugs, and maybe a notebook and a pencil.
+Bring lunch, snacks or a means to buy food at any of the cafes within a minute’s walk from Lake Wanaka Centre.
 If you’re a songwriter, composer or producer, see if you can have a full song ready before the summit.
-Then you can jam it, record it, and find others to add to it if you want – and maybe even perform it!
+If you are keen to check out “I Wanna DJ!” bring a USB stick with some of your fave tunes on it.